Skip to main content

 Written by Jack

-Updated over a week ago
+Updated over 2 months ago

-You will be shown instructions on how to verify your domain.
+4. You'll be shown instructions on how to verify your domain.

-You will need access to the DNS records for your domain, and to add a TXT record with the value shown in the on screen instructions.
+You'll need access to the DNS records for your domain, and to add a TXT record with the value shown in the on screen instructions.

-Please Note: The specific value to be added as a TXT record is different for every domain added to ExpenseIn.
+Note: The specific value to be added as a TXT record is different for every domain added to ExpenseIn.
 You should not use a value from another domain, or the one in the screenshot below.

 ExpenseIn will periodically check the DNS records for the presence of the TXT value.
-If the value from the instructions is found, then the domain will be verified and may be used for single sign-on.
+If the value from the instructions is found, then the domain will be verified and may be used for Single Sign-On.

 If you wish, you may trigger an immediate check by clicking the Verify Now button below the instructions.
 However, it should be noted that DNS record propagation can take several hours, so any changes may not be visible to our servers immediately.